Ebba Sparre: Relationship with Queen Christina

 However, besides Ebba and a few other ladies of the court, notably Lady Jane Ruthven and Louise van der Nooth, Queen Christina did not show any interest in her female courtiers, and generally mentions them only to express contempt over their femininity and portray herself as more masculine than them.
 In 1639 she mentions her attitude toward her ladies in waiting in regard to Beata Oxenstierna and her daughter, maid of honor Märta Ulfsparre: "The Mistress of the Robes Lady Beata Oxenstierna and her daughter arrived just now.
 The more of them that comes here the worse it is".

 Gossip about Christina's female relationships existed during her lifetime, though it mainly came from her French enemies, who used accusations of lesbianism and general sexual profligacy to undermine her reputation.
 A forged volume entitled Lettres Secretes de Christine, Reine de Suede, was published in 1761, containing suggestive letters to Ebba.

 Bain calls Ebba "[Christina's] only female friend", and states that Ebba was Christina's "exception to her general contempt of women".
 According to Nordisk familjebok, Ebba was Christina's only female favourite.
 Christina typically preferred the company of men, "not because they are men, but because they are not women."
 Ebba was an exception to this, during the later years of Christina's reign.
 Conversely, Tiernan claims that Ebba was one of many women Christina courted.
 Nevertheless, Christina was heavily involved with her, and her affection for Ebba was a constant in her turbulent career.
 Christina was outspoken on her negative views of marriage.
 Ebba far from agreed with the queen's views, and suffered much from the pretense she had to observe.
-She did not enjoy her friendship with the queen.
 Ultimately Christina's sexuality, and her exact relationship with Ebba, is unknown.